Glycophorin

-A glycophorin is a sialoglycoprotein of the membrane of a red blood cell.
-It is a membrane-spanning protein and carries sugar molecules.
-It is heavily glycosylated (60%).
+A glycophorin is classified as a sialoglycoprotein transmembrane protein found on the surface of a red blood cells (RBCs).
+It is heavily glycosylated (60%), meaning there is a sufficient amount of sugar molecules (or chains) attached to its surface.
+This helps dictate their shape, protein stability, and how the protein can interact with its environment.
 Glycophorins are rich in sialic acid, which gives the red blood cells a very hydrophilic-charged coat.
 This enables them to circulate without adhering to other cells or vessel walls.